-The ImmunoDiagnostics SARS-COV2 S1RBD-ACE2 Binding Assay is designed to measure the interaction between the receptor binding domain of the viral spike glycoprotein (S1RBD) with the cell surface receptor ACE2.
-The assay can detect the neutralizing antibodies in human plasma or serum which inhibit the S1RBD-ACE2 interaction, and can also be used for screening the inhibitors and potential drugs and vaccine development.
+The ImmunoDiagnostics SARS-CoV2 S1RBD-ACE2 Binding Assay is designed to measure the interaction between the receptor binding domain of the viral spike glycoprotein (S1RBD) with the cell surface receptor ACE2.
+The assay can detect the presence of neutralizing antibodies in human plasma or serum after infection or vaccination.

 This product is intended for research use only.

-The SARS-COV2 S1RBD-ACE2 Binding Assay is a competitive ELISA assay, which can mimic the virus neutralization process.
+The SARS-COV2 S1RBD-ACE2 Binding Assay is a competitive ELISA assay, which can mimic the virus binding process.
 96-well plates are coated with SARS-CoV-2 S1RBD protein that captures neutralization antibodies or compounds which bind to SARS-CoV-2 S1RBD protein in the sample.
-After washing away unbound materials, captured neutralization antibodies or compounds can block the binding between horseradish peroxidase (HRP) conjugated recombinant human ACE2.
+After washing away unbound materials, captured neutralization antibodies or compounds can block the binding between horseradish peroxidase (HRP) conjugated recombinant human ACE2 and SARS-CoV-2 S1RBD.
 After washing step, the chromogenic substrate 3,3’,5,5’-tetramethylbenzidine (TMB) is added.
 Color reaction is stopped by 2M H2SO4.
-The inhibitory efficiency of neutralization antibodies or compounds against SARS-CoV-2 S1RBD captured inside the wells is inversely proportional to the color density generated in the coupled oxidation-reduction reaction.
+The presence of neutralization antibodies or compounds against SARS-CoV-2 S1RBD captured inside the wells is inversely proportional to the color density generated in the coupled oxidation-reduction reaction.

 SAMPLE COLLECTION AND STORAGE INSTRUCTIONS